 - And Starring: In the TV version: "With Penelope Keith as Lady Catherine de Bourgh"

-- Crisis Crossover: George Wickham worked for Sir Walter Eliot, and while he flirted with his wife, he flirted with Sir Walter's daughter Elizabeth.
+- Crisis Crossover: George Wickham worked for Sir Walter Eliot, and while Sir Walter flirted with his Lydia, he flirted with Sir Walter's daughter Elizabeth.
 Anne Eliot is described as "having made a prosperous and happy marriage", and Sir Walter's financial situation has improved so much that he threw his poor occupants out and returned to the Elliott's family home.
 Harriet Martin and Emma Woodhouse both wrote to Colonel Fitzwilliam, and finally succeeded in convincing him to let Harriet take George Wickham's son at home.

 - Darker and Edgier

 - Defiled Forever: A variation.
 Though Louisa Bidwell had consensual sex with Wickham, her fiancé is reluctant to continue the engagement.
 He changes his mind.